cashapp/contour/README.md

 This project is currently **experimental and the API subject to breaking changes without notice**.

+## What Contour Is Not
+There is a lot of buzz and interest around writing views in code right now with the development of [Jetpack Compose](https://developer.android.com/jetpack/compose) & [Anko](https://github.com/Kotlin/anko).

+### Contour is *not* Compose:
+Compose is a programmatic UI toolkit that uses reactive programming to drive the views.
+In contrast Contour doesn’t care about the update mechanisms - whether they be FRP or plain old imperative.
+Contour is only concerned with the nuts and bolts of view layouts - and making them as flexible and easy as possible.

+### Contour is *not* Anko:
+Anko is JetBrain’s typesafe builder library for Android.
+It introduces none of it’s own layout logic, but provides convenience builders for the existing Android views and layouts.
+In contrast Contour provides its own layout mechanism - and actually discourages highly nested view hierarchies because it turns out they are [kinda problematic](https://developer.android.com/topic/performance/rendering/optimizing-view-hierarchies)

+## What Contour Is:
+Contour aims to be the thinnest possible wrapper around Android’s layout APIs.
+It allows you to build compound views in pure Kotlin without using opaque layout rules - but instead by hooking into the layout phase yourself.
+The best comparison for Contour would be to ConstraintLayout - but instead of defining Constraints in XML you actually provide them as executable lambdas.

 ## Example
 Let's create a simple note-taking view that displays a username aligned to the left, and fills the remaining horizontal space with the note.